framely/community/docs/guide/signingup.md

-# User guide
+# How to register

-The framely platform provides you with an effective way to build CUI for your services.
+The Framely platform provides you with an effective way to build CUI for your services.
 To do this we require the following:

 - A Github acccount
-- Registration to the framely platform
+- Registration to the Framely platform

 ### a.
 How to login